hubiquitus-addons/hubiquitus-ping/README.md

 require('hubiquitus-ping')('container_name', 'http://monitor:port');
 ```

-This gives a name to the container and ping the specified address every 30s.
+This gives a name to the container and pings the specified address every 30 seconds.
+See the hubiquitus-ping-monitor documentation [here](https://github.co